Shergar: Possible identification of the criminals

 Kevin O'Connor, a journalist with RTÉ, identifies three parts of the gang: a section to undertake high-profile activity in Belfast, to focus media attention in the north; one part negotiating discreetly with the Aga Khan; and one part guarding the horse.

 According to O'Callaghan, in August 1983, in an effort to raise the money that they failed to do with the Shergar theft, Fitzgerald and his group attempted to kidnap the businessman Galen Weston at his home in County Wicklow.
 The Gardaí had been forewarned, and took over the house while Weston was in the UK.
 After a gun battle, Gerry Fitzgerald, Kehoe and three others were arrested.
 They received long prison sentences.
 O'Callaghan stated that "Essentially the same team that went to kidnap Shergar went to kidnap Galen Weston".

 No arrests have ever been made in relation to Shergar's theft.
 The IRA have never admitted any role in the theft or its aftermath.
 Mallon and Kehoe deny any involvement in the events.
 Toby raises a query over O'Callaghan's story, saying the IRA informant was "a confessed informer whose life depending on his ability to weave a convincing web of lies.
 Without more evidence, O'Callaghan's story ... [is] just that, an interesting story."

 In 2008 a special investigation by The Sunday Telegraph obtained information from another IRA member who said that O'Callaghan had not been told the full story "because the gang was so embarrassed by what happened": a vet that the IRA had arranged to look after Shergar did not turn up because his wife threatened to leave him if he did.
 Once the IRA realised that the Aga Khan was not going to pay, the Army Council ordered the horse to be released.
 The extensive search by the Gardaí hampered any release, and Mallon thought he was under close surveillance, and that releasing the horse was too risky, so, four days after the kidnapping, he ordered that it should be killed.
 The IRA source told the newspaper that two men went into the stable where Shergar was being held; one carried a machine gun:

 Shergar was machine gunned to death.
 There was blood everywhere and the horse even slipped on his own blood.
 There was lots of cussin' and swearin' because the horse wouldn't die.
 It was a very bloody death.

+In 2026 Zahra Aga Khan, the Aga Khan's daughter, stated that "We now know the horse was killed within two days [of being kidnapped].
+They did so in an awful way."